The Misunderstood Pickle

 Please consider adding exercises that illustrate the use of rubber bands as well expanding exercises that use the yoga ball.
 The goal would be to assist those who must workout at home.

 We do not have any immediate plans to include resistance band exercises.
-However, for physical therapists and certified traineres, we offer the VHI PC-Kits: Tubing Kit, an exercise database to be used with PC-Kits Illustrated Exercise Prescription Software:
+We used to offer the VHI PC-Kits: Tubing Kit, an exercise database to be used with PC-Kits Illustrated Exercise Prescription Software.
+Unfortunately it is no longer available.

 I enjoy your site.
 It's packed with information.
 When are you guys going to come up with an app for the site?
 Droid first, please. :-)